denis-sle/getWizer/README.md

 # Flask REST API Backend with MongoDB and Angular frontend

-I recommend using docker,
-because it's just one command and everything is up and running:
+I recommend using docker because it's just one command and everything is up and running:

 Run `docker-compose up`.

-This will start up four containers (mongodb, backend, frontend, nginx).
+This will start up four containers (mongodb, backend, frontend, nginx)